jamariano777/volatility/README.md

-# Add another Netwrok Adapter
+# Add another Network Adapter on AzureAD VMware
 * Bridge Network and replicate it

 # Install Python on VMware and necessary pip modules